Nothing Ear (2) Vs Nothing Ear (Stick): Which Earbuds Will Work Best For You?

 Price

-As mentioned in the introduction, the Nothing Ear (1) actually paved the way for the Ear (stick), a lighter pair of earbuds with a more simplistic feature set, priced at the same HKD 834.
-Now, the upgraded Ear (2) is similarly priced to its predecessor at HKD 1,066, coming in at a higher figure than the Ear (stick).
+As mentioned in the introduction, the Nothing Ear (1) actually paved the way for the Ear (stick), a lighter pair of earbuds with a more simplistic feature set, priced at the same INR 8,723.
+Now, the upgraded Ear (2) is similarly priced to its predecessor at INR 11,141, coming in at a higher figure than the Ear (stick).

 Conclusion